Helping Healthcare Providers Make More Informed Decisions For Better Patient Outcomes

 A NarxCare report is intended to support healthcare providers and pharmacists by raising awareness of the use of controlled substances by a patient as represented in a state’s PDMP report.
 Prescribers and pharmacists are expected to review a patient’s PDMP report; in certain clinical situations, they are required by law to check it before prescribing certain types of medications.

-The NarxCare report identifies risk factors with interactive visualizations and a set of scores that numerically correspond to the patient’s PDMP data.
+The NarxCare report identifies potential risk factors with interactive visualizations and a set of scores that numerically correspond to the patient’s PDMP data.
 Providers review the report and determine if there are any concerns that would suggest further evaluation and/or discussion with the patient.
 This report helps providers holistically interpret data and avoid making judgments based on a limited number of data elements.
 This view benefits patients as it reduces the chance of any one factor unduly influencing a provider’s assessment.

 Can I Get A Copy Of My PDMP Report?